Stranger Than Heaven: Everything we know about the new Project Century game

 Can I pre-order Stranger Than Heaven?

 You can't pre-order Stranger Than Heaven.
-Given the game is still in development and no platforms have been released, there are no pre-order options available, and there likely won't be until more publishing details have been announced.
+Given that the game is still in development and no platforms have been announced, there are no pre-order options available, and there likely won't be until more publishing details have been shared with the public.

 On the upside, that means there is plenty of time to catch up on your backlog.
 Why not check out the best open-world games or the best Yakuza games to fill the time?
 Otherwise, patience is key while we wait to find out exactly what mystery we're going to be chasing in Stranger Than Heaven.